-I'm the only person actively pursuing this California county government cronyism and greed."
-Find me a large enough county that's honest and I'll move there to serve its families need for their crime scene cleanup needs.
+California's crime scene cleanup monopolization by coroner's employees kills free enterprise for victims' families.
+I'm the only person actively pursuing this government cronyism and greed.
+Find me a large enough county that's honest and I'll move there to serve its families crime scene cleanup needs.
 Let the free market do it.
 Eddie Evans

-If I could find a clean county with a large enough population, I would move there to practice my crime scene cleanup business.
+If I could find an honest county with a large enough population, I would move there to practice my crime scene cleanup business.
 Below I wrote a short crime scene cleanup story about how I drove from California to the east coast to clean.

 On the way I received telephone calls from a number of states in need of blood cleanup work.
 Time allowed as did my resources; with an understanding wife, I went on a crime scene cleanup adventure.

 I do not like the word "all,"but that is what it looks like from where I sit.
-I'll settle for "many," but feel that "all" the larger counties in the United States have corruption in their county death administration process, from the coroner, medical examiner, and public guardians, including probate employees.
+I'll settle for "many," but feel that "all" the larger counties in the United States have corruption in their county death administration process, from the coroner, medical examiner, and public guardians with the work probate courts entrust them.

-I cleaned in 24 states across the country as a result; otherwise, I would have been out of business within a year.
-I chased work and helped families remove their death scene.
+I cleaned in 24 states across the country chasing work and helping families take remove their death scene.
 I have been in contact with many biohazard cleanup companies and I watched them go out of business because of crony relationships between government employees and corrupt biohazard cleanup companies.

 I ran an Internet crime scene cleanup broker business in my home.
 I took telephone calls 24/7and referred these callers to companies on my nationwide referral list.
 By 2005 this business had ended because companies on my referral list went out of business.
 They experienced cronyism as I did.
 The only difference between my company and their companies, I was willing to drive extraordinary lengths to stay in business and fight county government employees' cronyism.
 It has cost me thousands of dollars and thousands of hours to do so.